Macbook Acting Up? How To Reset The SMC On Your MacBook!

 How To Reset The SMC On Regular MacBooks

-If your Macbook does not have an Apple T2 Security Chip, you can follow these instructions to easily reset your Macbook’s SMC;
+If your Macbook does not have an Apple T2 Security Chip, you can follow these instructions to easily reset your MacBook’s SMC;

-• Unplug the power and shutdown your MacBook.
+• Unplug the power and shut down your MacBook.

 • Hold the Left Shift, Control, and Option keys down, then press and hold the Power Button down.